 Our growing school community is made up of students, staff, and families who come from more than two dozen different parishes in the Diocese of Green Bay.

 St. Ignatius is directly supported by the Kaukauna Catholic Parishes (KCP) faith community.
 This includes two parishes and three worship sites: Holy Cross Catholic Church (Kaukauna), and St. Katharine Drexel- St. Mary’s Site (Kaukauna) and St. Katharine Drexel- St. Francis (Hollandtown).
 Fr.
-Don Everts and Fr.
-Kris Mekala are the current priests serving KCP and our school.
+Luke Ferris and Fr.
+Ben Pribbenow are the current priests serving KCP and our school.

 As St. Ignatius has grown over the years being the only Catholic classical school in the Fox Valley, families and students currently represent from nearly two dozen different parishes across the Diocese of Green Bay.
 Priests from various parishes and the diocese regularly visit St. Ignatius, preside over Masses, and visit classes for Q&A as well.